 - Give the outside unit a quick hose-down at the beginning and end of each season to rinse away any dirt or debris

-- Clean the condenser and evaporator coils using an approved product
+- Clean the condenser (outdoor) and evaporator (indoor) coils using an approved product

-- Clean the air filter at the beginning and end of each season that the furnace blower is in use
+- Clean or replace the air filter at the beginning and end of each season that the furnace blower is in use

-- Empty the drain pan to prevent rusting and algae growth
+- Empty the drain pan to prevent rusting and algae growth.
+If the pan doesn’t drain almost completely, have a professional adjust it so it drains properly.

-- Clean the indoor unit around the heat vents
+- Clean the indoor system around the heat vents

 If you detect any operating issues, it’s best to contact a professional to service the unit.
 Central air conditioners are complex pieces of equipment and going the DIY route can result in expensive damage.